Cold Water Immersion (CWI) Therapy for PTSD

 Somatic routes to recovery

-Trembling, shaking, tremoring, and shivering are all phenomena that help release the energy being generated when the sympathetic nervous system is in fight or flight activation.
-However, when these big muscle movements are physically impossible, trembling becomes a viable way to avoid the immobilization that will increase risk of PTSD.
+In my article Should I Shiver?
+I wrote about how trembling, shaking, tremoring, and shivering are all phenomena that help release energy trapped in the sympathetic nervous system during fight or flight activation.
+That is, trembling a viable way to avoid the immobilization that will increase risk of PTSD.

 In one case, a 48-year-old Australian man experienced PTSD resulting from a 2009 car crash that resulted in a six-day coma and required facial reconstructive surgery.
-Doctors trained the patient to self-administer a trembling intervention that "involved learning to activate spontaneous movements, including shakes and tremors in a safe, controlled and self-regulated way through guided group practice twice daily" (Beattie 2019).
+Doctors trained the patient to self-administer a trembling intervention that "involved learning to activate spontaneous movements, including shakes and tremors in a safe, controlled and self-regulated way through guided group practice twice daily" (Heath & Beattie 2019).

 The trembling therapy resulted in extraordinary improvements in the patient's self-reported pain, anxiety, negative thoughts, and ability to cope.
 The study authors concluded that "the suppression of spontaneous movements including shakes and tremors may be inadvertently increasing the risk of PTSD."